mongodb/docs/source/includes/agents/backup-settings-cloud.rst

       krb5ConfigLocation=/path/to/krb_custom.conf

-.. bsetting:: gsappiServiceName
+.. bsetting:: gsapiServiceName

    *Type*: string

-   Specifies the service name with the :bsetting:`gssapiServiceName` setting.
+   Specifies the service name with the :bsetting:`gsapiServiceName` setting.

    *By default, MongoDB uses* ``mongodb`` *as its service name.*